-DHEA (DeHydroEpiAndrosterone) is currently one of the most important substances in anti-aging medicine.
-On account of its numerous effects on the immune system and the brain aging process it is being increasingly used to treat diminishing capacity in old age.
-DHEA has been shown to exert a strong harmonizing effect on the psyche, enhance stress tolerance, and may also protect the individual from Alzheimer’s disease.
+DHEA (DeHydroEpiAndrosterone) is currently one of the most important natural substances in anti-aging medicine.
+Because of its numerous effects within the endocrine system – and therefore on the immune system as well as on the aging process of the brain – it is increasingly being used to manage diminished capacity in old age.
+DHEA has been shown to exert a strong harmonizing effect on the psyche, enhance stress tolerance and may also be protective against neuronal degeneration.

-In several experiments it was found that DHEA might provide effective protection against cardiovascular problems, as it reduces cholesterol levels and positively influences the coagulation ability of blood.
-Further investigations have shown that DHEA markedly improves memory, makes the immune system more effective, supports the degradation of body fat, encourages estrogen and testosterone production, and enhances libido.
-Therefore it is not surprising that scientists throughout the world view this hitherto neglected hormone with new respect and new hope.
+In several experiments, it was found that DHEA may provide effective protection against cardiovascular concerns, as it controls cortisol levels, regulates metabolic systems and supports healthy blood coagulation.
+Further investigations have shown that DHEA significantly improves memory, bolsters the natural effectiveness of the immune system, supports the healthy degradation of body fat and encourages optimal estrogen and testosterone production, thereby helping to enhance libido.
+Therefore, it is not surprising that scientists throughout the world are beginning to view this hitherto neglected hormone with new respect and new hope.

-Aging: those conducting research in the aged believe that a disturbed balance between the production of cortisol and DHEA is responsible for several symptoms related to stress and aging.
-In trials it was found that DHEA causes a general «sense of wellbeing» in elderly individuals.
-Besides, stress can be handled better by taking DHEA.
+Aging: Scientists researching the elderly believe that a disturbed balance between the production of cortisol and DHEA is responsible for several symptoms related to stress and aging.
+In clinical trials, it was found that restoring physiological blood levels of DHEA produced a general sense of wellbeing in elderly individuals.
+It is worth noting that even stress can be better handled when the cortisol / DHEA ratio is optimized.

-Immune system: DHEA has a direct effect on lymphocytes and stimulates interleukin‑2, an important communication protein of immune regulation.
-DHEA strengthens the immune system and increases the body’s resistance to infection.
+Immune system health: DHEA by itself has a direct effect on lymphocytes and stimulates Interleukin-2, an important communication protein involved in immune regulation.
+DHEA promotes a strong immune system and supports the body’s natural resistance to infection.

-Extremely low DHEA levels were observed in patients with arteriosclerosis, high blood pressure, poor memory and concentration, overweight and disturbed fat metabolism, chronic fatigue syndrome, high cholesterol levels, Alzheimer’s disease and multiple sclerosis.
-Low DHEA levels were also found in the presence of Lupus erythematosus (an autoimmune disease) osteoporosis, depression and asthma.
+Extremely low DHEA levels have been observed in persons with cardio-vascular alterations, high blood pressure, poor memory and concentration, overweight, disturbed fat metabolism, chronic fatigue syndrome, high cortisol levels, neuronal degenerations and other systemic alterations.
+Low DHEA levels were also found in the presence of some autoimmune disease, bone metabolism disorders, mood- and respiratory alterations.

-DHEA substitution may help to reduce symptoms and enhance quality of life in all of these diseases.
+DHEA substitution may help to reduce some of these symptoms and enhance quality of life in all of these diseases.

-Cancer: DHEA cannot cure cancer and should not be used as a substitute for an established cancer therapy, because trials concerning its effects have not been completed yet.
-However, several studies have shown that the outbreak of cancer appears to be directly associated with low DHEA levels.
-In laboratory experiments the growth of several types of cancer could be successfully suppressed by DHEA.
+Healthy cell growth: DHEA cannot cure unhealthy cell growth and should not be used as a substitute for established cell therapy, as trials concerning its effects have not yet been completed.
+However, several studies have shown that the occurrence of specific unhealthy cell growth appears to be directly associated with low DHEA levels.
+In laboratory experiments, the growth of specific types of uncontrolled cell growth was successfully hindered by DHEA.

 are trademarks used under license